-Taking advantage of an initiative of Telecom Éireann to provide internet access at local call rates to all of West Cork, the Wine Vaults pub in Skibbereen has reinvented itself as a cyberpub.
+Taking advantage of an initiative of Telecom Éireann to provide internet access at local call rates the Wine Vaults pub in Skibbereen has reinvented itself as a cyberpub.

 In a departure from the more traditional pub fixtures of pool tables and juke-boxes, the Wine Vaults has now installed a computer terminal, offering its patrons a gateway to the information superhighway.

 Triona Carey of the West Cork Cyberpub Network thinks the surfing the Internet in a pub environment suits the Irish mentality.
 It offers a relaxed area for people who may wish to access local news or send emails, but it is in keeping with the usual social interaction that takes place in a pub.